 Winner: Tome Filip

-Dojo Pro Championship – Aaron Solow (c) vs. Liam Fury:
+Dojo Pro Championship – Aaron Solow (c) (USA) vs. Liam Fury (New Zealand):

 Before the wrestlers made their entrance, Kozina announced that the winner of the championship match would have the honour of defending the title in the United States.

-The challenger Liam Fury arrived to a heroes welcome, a stark contrast to the champion Aaron Solow who followed and was met with hostility.
+The challenger Liam Fury arrived at a hero’s welcome, a stark contrast to the champion Aaron Solow who followed and was met with hostility.

 The match began with the champion and challenger engaging in some intense grappling while the audience cheered on Fury.
 As the match progressed, Solow reacted to the crowd’s sentiments with remarks such as, “I’m the best in New Zealand while I’m here!”, and “it looks like you’re not going to America anytime soon.,” a comment he made at Fury while in control of the match.
 Solow even rejected his own support when a fan started a ‘USA!’ chant, only for Solow to reply, “we wouldn’t allow you in our country.”
 This epic seesaw battle saw both wrestlers utilise their kickboxing skills in an exchange of intense strikes.